Talking to children about the facts of life can be tricky.

 Best for children aged 5 - 9 years.

-I suggest reading this book when your children are young as the info is useful for all ages.
+I suggest reading this book when your children are young as the info is useful for children of all ages.
+While this is not a book to actually share with your children, it's a book which will help make the conversations you have with them easier.

 Best for children aged 4 - 15 years.